Kitura/BlueSocket/README.md

 To use **BlueSocket** to listen for an connection on a socket the following API is provided:
 - `listen(on port: Int, maxBacklogSize: Int = Socket.SOCKET_DEFAULT_MAX_BACKLOG)`
 The first parameter `port`, is the port to be used to listen on.
-The second paramete, `maxBacklogSize` allows you to set the size of the queue holding pending connections.
+The second parameter, `maxBacklogSize` allows you to set the size of the queue holding pending connections.
 The function will determine the appropriate socket configuration based on the `port` specified.
 For convenience on macOS, the constant `Socket.SOCKET_MAX_DARWIN_BACKLOG` can be set to use the maximum allowed backlog size.
-The default value for all platforms is `Socket.SOCKET_DEFAULT_MAX_BACKLOG`, currently set to *5*.
+The default value for all platforms is `Socket.SOCKET_DEFAULT_MAX_BACKLOG`, currently set to *50*.
+For server use, it may be necessary to increase this value.

 #### Example: